 - Donor: King Hussein of Jordan

-- Inscription: THIS COLUMN WAS PRESENTED TO THE NEW YORK WORLDS FAIR AND THE CITY OF NEW YORK BY HIS MAJESTY KING HUSSEIN / OF THE HACHAMITE KINGDOM OF JORDAN ON THE OCCASION / OF JORDAN'S PARTICIPATION IN THE FAIR.
-THE COLUMN / WAS RECEIVED BY THE HON.
-ROBERT MOSES, PRESIDENT, / NEW YORK WORLDS FAIR 1964-65 CORP.
-THIS IS ONE / OF MANY COLUMNS IN A TEMPLE ERECTED BY THE ROMANS/IN 120 A.D.
-THAT STOOD IN THE ROMAN CITY OF JERASH. / THE COLUMNS ARE KNOWN AS THE WHISPERING COLUMNS OF JERASH.
+- Inscription: THIS COLUMN WAS PRESENTED TO/ THE NEW YORK WORLDS FAIR AND THE CITY OF NEW YORK BY/ HIS MAJESTY KING HUSSEIN / OF THE HASHEMITE KINGDOM OF JORDAN/ ON THE OCCASION / OF JORDAN'S PARTICIPATION IN THE FAIR./ THE COLUMN WAS RECEIVED BY THE HONORABLE ROBERT MOSES, PRESIDENT, / NEW YORK WORLD'S FAIR 1964-1965 CORPORATION./ THIS IS ONE OF MANY COLUMNS IN A TEMPLE ERECTED BY THE ROMANS/IN 120 A.D./ THAT STOOD IN THE ROMAN CITY OF JERASH, JORDAN./ THE COLUMNS ARE KNOWN AS THE WHISPERING COLUMNS OF JERASH.

 Directions to Flushing Meadows Corona Park

 - New Volleyball Courts Open In Flushing Meadows Corona Park

 - New Volleyball Courts Open in Flushing Meadows Corona Park

 - Barbecuing Areas